bodeabbey/gcp-key-rotation/README.md

--A simple script that uses bash and google cli command to create or recreate service account keys and output the JSON file.
+A simple script that uses bash and google cli command to create or recreate service account keys and output the JSON file.
 ## TO Create a new key
 create_keys $serviceAccountProject $serviceAccountFile